-The second round of Oxford University Museums Collaborative Doctoral Partnerships began in October 2017, in partnership with the University of Birmingham, the University of Leicester, and Birkbeck University.
-The studentships were awarded to Abbey Ellis, Helen Goulston and Beth Hodgett, details of their research are provided below.
+The third round of Oxford University Museums Collaborative Doctoral Partnerships began in October 2018, in partnership with University College London and the University of Leeds.
+The studentships were awarded to Elaine Charwat and Susan Newell, details of their research are provided below.

-Helen Goulston (University of Birmingham in partnership with the Oxford University Museum of Natural History)
+Elaine Charwat (University College London) in partnership with the Oxford University Museum of Natural History

 Supervised by Dr Alice Stevenson (UCL) and Mark Carnall (OUMNH)

 Elaine’s background is in Special Collections, with emphasis on a natural history context.
 She was awarded an AHRC scholarship to undertake her MSc in Information Studies at (now) Leeds Beckett University, which she completed with distinction in 2006.
 Her thesis focussed on cataloguing the visual aspects of medieval manuscripts, and she won the B Oliph Smith prize for best final year student.
 She worked as Special Collections Librarian at University College Cork (Ireland) for two years, and subsequently gained her chartership as an Information Professional (from CILIP), having joined the Linnean Society of London as Deputy Librarian and Collections Manager - working with some of the most important natural history collections in the history of science.
 Her contributions to collections management, research, fundraising and outreach were recognised by her election as a Fellow of the Linnean Society (FLS) in 2016.